Flourick/FMCsrv-paper/README.md

 * ### DynFMC

-    Module for marking bases/towns and points of interest on DynMap.
+    Module for marking bases, towns and points of interest on DynMap.
 The command to do so is `/dynfmc`.
 Basically works as a wrapper for `/dmarker` command.
 By default all players can use it to mark one base, infinite towns and infinite points of interest.
 This module does not have a config.

 * ### Fun